-I graduated from the Industrial Design program at Carleton University in 2014.
-Eager to start a career, I applied to every design company I could think of.
-To not much a surprise, I fell shorthanded of a new job.
-Frustrated at the system, I switched gears and started following one of my passions; taking garbage and giving it a new life.
+Re4m's founder, Heather, graduated from the Industrial Design program at Carleton University in 2014.
+Eager to start her career, she applied to every design company she could think of.
+To not much a surprise, Heather fell shorthanded of a new job.
+Frustrated at the system, she switched gears and started following one of her passions; taking discarded materials and giving it a new life.

 Heather worked at a local ottawa retail store upon graduating and she noticed that they were tossing old displays into the bin.
 When she asked why would you send perfectly fine but outdated displays into the trash, the company responded by saying "It was just easier this way".
 That's when Heather realized there could be a great opportunity to reduce the amount of commercial "waste" headed to Ottawa's landfills.

 As a hobby and a side gig to earn extra cash, Heather up-cycled eight of these old displays into fabulous light fixtures and sold the finished products on Etsy.
 And so it begins!
 This would be the first product that Heather made under Re4m (shown below).

 Before selling the light fixtures, Heather was using a small cellar space under our apartment for storage of the items and a small work bench.
 The space, nicknamed “The dungeon”, was becoming an issue.
 There was little space and after a rainfall it smelled like wet dog.
 It was time for an upgrade.
 Using the profits from the light fixtures, Heather was able to purchase her first ever workshop in May 2015.
 An old 20' shipping container (or sea can) was sitting in her neighbours side lot, how fitting!
 Repurpose the shipping container into a workshop she thought, so she struck a deal with him.
 Yes, it was like a dream compared to the dungeon but the winter proved to be pretty rough.